-Program Discovery offers applicants a modern take on locating, saving, and applying to relevant programs in Terra Dotta software.
+Program Discovery offers applicants a modern take on locating, saving, and applying to relevant programs in Terra Dotta Study Abroad.
 With the use of machine-learning technology and a redesigned interface, Program Discovery produces expansive search results not seen with traditional simple searches.
-Applicants benefit from a more far-reaching exploration of program offerings, and functional offices receive assistance with increasing program visibility and participation.
+Applicants benefit from a more far-reaching exploration of program offerings, and offices receive assistance with increasing program visibility and participation.

 This article introduces the Program Discovery functionality and covers the following related topics: